G-Core/product-documentation/documentation/waap/waap-policies/behavioral-waf.md

 ### Anti-spam

-Use CAPTCHA and JavaScript validation when user activity during a session suggests aggressive use of forms to generate new accounts, post spam content, and similar.
+Use CAPTCHA and JavaScript validation when user activity during a session suggests aggressive use of forms to, for instance, generate new accounts or post spam content.

 ### Probing and forced browsing

-Use CAPTCHA and JavaScript validation to challenge brute-forced requests on random URLs, which might aim to discover your web application's structure and hidden directories.
+Use CAPTCHA and JavaScript validation to challenge brute-forced requests on random URLs, which might aim to discover your web application’s  structure and hidden directories.
 Requests that fail to pass the validation will be blocked.

 ### Obfuscated attacks and zero-day mitigation